Ashfield District Council’s emerging Local Plan was withdrawn at an extraordinary meeting of the full Council on Thursday 6 September.

 How will the new Local Plan be prepared?

 We are working on a new detailed timetable which we intend to publish.
 We will need to commence fresh evidence gathering, call for sites and consulting with experts, key stakeholders, Members and the local community.
-This will include:
+This will include; but not limited to the following:

 - A renewed call for available sites through the Strategic Housing and Employment Land Availability Assessment (SHELAA) process